Mýtne Ludany

 Mýtne Ludany (Vámosladány) is a village and municipality in the Levice District in the Nitra Region of Slovakia.

 History

 In historical records the village was first mentioned in 1375.

 Geography

 The village lies at an altitude of 157 metres and covers an area of 17.652 km².
 It has a population of 916 people (07/2007).

+Population

 Ethnicity

 The village is approximately 54% Slovak and 46% Magyar.

 Facilities

 The village has a public library and football pitch.